galah-group/galah-updater/docs/DiscoveryProtocol2.md

 **migrations** lists any database programs that need to have migrations performed on them.
 When upgrading/downgrading from one version to another, all migrations between the two version must be performed.
 To keep things simple, only the program `galah-core/models` will have migrations.

 The various **mirrors** lists specify where to find necessary files.
 Each location should be hit from left to right (so the first item in the list should be hit first, and if that URL is down the next is tried).
-Each file has a corresponding PGP signature that can be found by adding the extension `.pgp` to the end of the file name.
+Each file has a corresponding signature that can be found by adding the extension `.sig` to the end of the file name.
 Signatures should always be verified before the data received is interpreted at all.

+## Performing Updates

+If an update is available for Galah-Installer, that update *must* be applied before any other updates.